Geroprotectors

 The invention relates to a method for extracting salicin from

 white willow bark.
-According to the method, a salicin-rich product
+According to the method, a salicin-rich

-is obtained through a process including sterilization,
+product is obtained through a process including sterilization,

 infiltration, enzymolysis extraction, separation and drying.
 The

-method creatively adopts the process in which enzyme deactivation
+method creatively adopts the process in which enzyme

-screening, and a white willow bark extract containing more than 95
+determined by system screening, and a white willow bark extract

-percent of salicin is obtained through twice column chromatography
+containing more than 95 percent of salicin is obtained through

-separation and microwave drying.
-Quicklime is not needed to be
+Quicklime is not needed to be used in the whole method, all

-used in the whole method, all materials used in the method are
+materials used in the method are conventional materials, the

-conventional materials, the cost is low, the yield is high, a
+cost is low, the yield is high, a solvent can be used

-solvent can be used repeatedly, environmental pollution is
+repeatedly, environmental pollution is reduced, and

-reduced, and industrialization is facilitated.
+industrialization is facilitated.

 GB2483934

-Botanical extracts obtained by subcritical water extraction
+Botanical extracts obtained by subcritical water

-Subcritical water extraction may be applied to botanical material
+Subcritical water extraction may be applied to botanical

-(Baikal skullcap (Scutellaria baicalensis), St John's Wort
+material (Baikal skullcap (Scutellaria baicalensis), St John's

-(Hypericum perforatum), rosemary (Rosmarinus officinalis), lemon
+Wort (Hypericum perforatum), rosemary (Rosmarinus officinalis),

-balm (Melissa officinalis), red clover (Trifolium pratense),
+lemon balm (Melissa officinalis), red clover (Trifolium

-Sophora flavescens, hawthorn (Crataegus spp.), Kudzu (Pueraria
+pratense), Sophora flavescens, hawthorn (Crataegus spp.), Kudzu

-lobata), black cohosh (Cimicifuga species, especially varieties
+(Pueraria lobata), black cohosh (Cimicifuga species, especially

-dahurica and racemosa), Paeonia species (especially varieties
+varieties dahurica and racemosa), Paeonia species (especially

-by elastase and collagenase.
-The sub-critical water extraction may
+metalloproteinases typified by elastase and collagenase.

-preferably be conducted at 150-200Â DEG C and/or at 70-85 bar.
 The

+150-200Â DEG C and/or at 70-85 bar.
+The extract may be

-the appearance of skin aging by reducing the activity of the
+appearance of skin aging by reducing the activity of the

-proteolytic enzymes elastase and collagenase; it may be used as an
+proteolytic enzymes elastase and collagenase; it may be used as

-adjunctive in the treatment of skin cancer.
+an adjunctive in the treatment of skin cancer.

 US2005271756